Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Operational Model of Minecraft-like Games

-Overall, \mves use a client-server architecture and are commonly deployed in cloud environments.
+We leverage in this work a common reference architecture for \mves~\cite{yardstick}.
+As Figure~\ref{fig:mve} depicts, \mves use a client-server architecture and are commonly deployed in cloud environments.
 Players run a client on their own device, which connects to a server instance running in the cloud.
+Some \mve developers publicly distribute their server software, allowing players to self-host game instances.
 Popular cloud providers such as Amazon~AWS and Microsoft~Azure provide tutorials for running these servers on their platform.
 Microsoft, the company that currently owns Minecraft, markets it as a cloud-based service through \emph{Minecraft Realms}, which offers players a fully-managed Minecraft instance for a monthly fee~\cite{Realms}.
-Additionally, many smaller companies offer \mves as a service; \Cref{sec:experimental_setup} gives an overview of such companies.
+Additionally, many smaller companies offer \mves as a service; an extensive list appears in \Cref{sec:experimental_setup}.

 The client~(\designref{1}) has two main tasks.
 First, it translates player input into in-game actions, which it speculatively applies to the local state and also sends to the server for validation.
-The client-server communication uses an implementation-specific protocol~(\designref{4}) that may be used by different \mves.
-Second, the client renders the game state for visual display to the player, at a fixed frequency.
+The client-server communication uses an implementation-specific protocol~(\designref{4}) that can be shared between different \mves.
+Second, the client visualizes the game state, at a fixed rate.

 The server~(\designref{2}) is responsible for performing all in-game~(virtual-world) simulations, maintaining the global state, and disseminating state-updates to clients.
+Different from simulators in science or engineering, video game simulations tolerate (temporary) inconsistency, and must support modifying the environment via user input.
 The \emph{game loop}~(\designref{3}) performs simulations, by applying state-updates to the global state in discrete steps (\emph{ticks}), at a fixed frequency.
-In \mves, this frequency is set to 20\,Hz, or 50\,ms per tick.
-If a tick takes less than 50\,ms, the \mve will wait for the next scheduled tick start.
-However, if a tick exceeds 50\,ms, the tick frequency drops below 20\,Hz, and the server is said to be in an \emph{overloaded} state.
-While in an overloaded state, \textit{the game fails meet its \qos requirements}, and can cause players to experience game stuttering, visual inconsistency (\emph{rubber-banding}, where elements of the game appear to sporadically teleport), and increased input latency.
+In \mves, this frequency is typically set to 20\,Hz, or 50\,ms per tick.
+If a tick takes under 50\,ms, the \mve waits for the next scheduled tick start.
+However, if a tick exceeds 50\,ms, the tick frequency drops below 20\,Hz and the server enters an \emph{overloaded} state.
+While in this state, \textit{the game fails to meet its \qos requirements} and can cause players to experience game stuttering, visual inconsistency, and increased input latency.
 Prior work has shown direct causality between increased input latency and reduced player experience~\cite{claypoollatency, unplayable118ms, latency60ms}.